Aaron Wilkerson

-Aaron Daniel Wilkerson (born May 24, 1989) is an American professional baseball pitcher for the Leones de Yucatán of the Mexican League.
-He has played in Major League Baseball (MLB) for the Milwaukee Brewers.
+Aaron Daniel Wilkerson (born May 24, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, in the Nippon Professional Baseball (NPB) for the Hanshin Tigers, and in the KBO League for the Lotte Giants.

 After breaking two pitching records in the National Association of Intercollegiate Athletics for Cumberland University, Wilkerson overcame Tommy John surgery, and four independent league trades in a single season, to join the Boston Red Sox organization.
 The Red Sox traded him to the Brewers in 2016.

 Although he features a four-pitch mix, including a curveball, slider, and changeup, Wilkerson throws the secondary pitches sparingly in comparison to his fastball, which usually sits 91–93 mph and tops out at 95 mph, according to a Red Sox scouting report.

 On April 17, 2019, Wilkerson recorded his first MLB hit and home run in the same at bat, hitting a two-run home run off Michael Wacha.

 Amateur career

 Wilkerson attended Midway High School in Waco, Texas.
-He enrolled at Cumberland University, where he played college baseball for the Cumberland Bulldogs.
+He enrolled at Panola College.
+In 2008 posted a 3-1 win- loss record in 57 innings pitched with 62 strikeouts.
+He was NJCAA D1 leader in saves with 12.
+As a Sophomore he posted a 9-3 win- loss record with a 3.10 era in 78 innings pitched with 103 strikeouts.
+Then transferred to Cumberland University, where he played college baseball for the Cumberland Bulldogs.
 With Cumberland, he won a National Association of Intercollegiate Athletics (NAIA) World Series championship in 2010.
 Wilkerson posted a 14–1 win–loss record with 14 consecutive victories, 11 complete games, and a team-best 2.13 earned run average (ERA) in 101 1/3 innings pitched, while leading the nation with 125 strikeouts and being named both a Second Team All-American and the NAIA World Series All-Tournament Team.

 As a senior in 2011, Wilkerson set an NAIA record by pitching 54 consecutive scoreless innings streak from February 9 to April 8.
 He finished that season with a 12–0 undefeated mark and a 1.49 ERA, closing his college career by setting other NAIA record while winning 26 straight decisions.
 Besides, he earned First Team All-American honors and was named TranSouth Conference Pitcher of the Week three times.

 Doctors revealed that Wilkerson had pitched that season with a frayed ulnar collateral ligament in his right elbow.
 As a result, he underwent Tommy John surgery went undrafted out of Cumberland in 2011.
 He left baseball for two years while stocking frozen food shelves.